 We created a feature map assisted by stakeholders and developers to narrow down the list of required features for the MVP based on the impact and implementation cost.

-The insights from the study and priority matrix helped me to list a set of features and requirements for the MVP.
-Based on this information, I started with the ideation process.
+Keeping the MVP feature list in mind we started with sketching initial concept.
 To support the agile iterative process we used sketching, allowing us to quickly ideate and visualize a feature.
 We would then shape the feature relative to a design concept.

 Moving forward with a better understanding of the user expectations we decided to define the information architecture to start with the design.
 We initially started deconstructing the IA of the popular competitors.
 As expected we discovered the top-level architecture was almost similar and further deconstructing the IA revealed some logically sensible blocks.